scylladb/scylla-cloud-getting-started/docs/source/build-with-javascript.md

 ```

 If you want to erase a specific column, you also should pass as parameter the `Clustering Key` and be very specific in which register you want to delete something.
 On the other hand, the "normal delete" just need the `Partition Key` to handle it.
-Just remember: if you use the statement "DELETE FROM <table>" it will delete ALL the rows that you stored with that ID.
+Just remember: if you use the statement `DELETE FROM <table>` it will delete ALL the rows that you stored with that ID.

 ```js
 const deleteColumnFromSong = async (song) => {